StarScape/droplet2/README.md

 ## Testing

 In order to help the tests run as fast as possible, tests which are not dependent on any browser APIs use `shadow-cljs`'s `:node-test` target, and should have a namespace name ending in `-test`.
 Browser-dependent tests use `:karma` and should have a namespace ending in `browser-test`.
-As long as you name the namespaces correctly, every test should be automatically assigned to its appropriate build group.
+Every test will automatically be run as either a browser or Node test based on whether it ends in `-browser-test` or just `-test`.

 > Note: in order for the browser tests to run correctly you will need to have the CHROME_BIN environment variable set, see [here](https://github.com/karma-runner/karma-chrome-launcher/issues/62).